rebelsky/csc207c/_readings/oop-basics.md

 In fact, there are also other reasons to limit access to the internals of an object (not just the fields, but also the details of how each method works).
 By limiting such access, you absolve the client from having to know how each method works.
 Clients need only know *what* your methods do.
 Consider a rational number (fraction) object.
 It is likely that you will represent rational numbers as a pair of integers, one for the numerator and one for the denominator.
 A client that uses your numerator and denominator will need to know not only what names you have chosen for the numerator and denominator, but also particular other details of your representation, such as how you deal with negative numbers and whether you always store rational numbers in simplified form.
 Rather than forcing the client to know such details, we use methods to separate what one might do with an object (e.g., negate a number) from how we implement those methods.

-Traditionally, we call such the separation of the interface (what an object does) from the implementation (how it achieves) its goals *information hiding*.
+Traditionally, we call such the separation of the interface (what an object does) from the implementation (how it achieves its goals) *information hiding*.
+We might also call it *abstraction*.

 Because objects combine methods and data and protect the data from the outside world, we often say that objects *encapsulate* their contents.